corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 ## Known Issues

 Overriding events from the default game causes error logs.
-Expect to see one line similar to this in error.log:
+Expect to see two lines similar to this in error.log:

 ```
-[22:30:44][eventmanager.cpp:355]: an event with id [distar.174] already exists!  file: events/distant_stars_events.txt line: 5256
+[13:36:36][eventmanager.cpp:355]: an event with id [distar.174] already exists!  file: events/distant_stars_events.txt line: 5256
+[13:36:37][eventmanager.cpp:355]: an event with id [utopia.2605] already exists!  file: events/utopia_on_action_events.txt line: 1456
 ```

 ## Changelog